 IUCN Red List Status (March 2022): Endangered

-As of April 2022, MWDW have taken on the sole public sightings scheme for basking sharks in Manx waters.
-Manx Basking Shark Watch (2004-2022) has ceased operating, and all tagging/DNA sampling has stopped in Manx waters.
-Unused tags have been given to Irish Scientists and have successfully deployed off Achill Island.
+In April 2022, Manx Whale and Dolphin Watch took over the public sightings scheme for basking sharks in Manx waters.
+Manx Basking Shark Watch (2004-2022) has ceased operating and all tagging/DNA sampling has stopped in Manx waters.
+Unused tags were given to Irish Scientists and have successfully deployed off Achill Island.